 Reproducibility: reproduce the same application image digest by re-running the build.

 Auto-detection: images are built directly from application source.

 Rebasing: instantly update base images without rebuilding your source code by patching the OS layer of your image.

 The following examples use the Open Liberty starter application as the application source.
 Download the Open Liberty starter application:

 pack config default-builder gcr.io/paketo-buildpacks/builder:base

-Build the application with only the Liberty features required to run the application and IBM Semeru OpenJ9:
+Build the application on Liberty with Jakarta EE Platform 9.1 features and IBM Semeru OpenJ9: